facebookresearch/RAM/projects/rllm/README.md

 We also compare RLLM, RLHF, and RLVR across different training datasets -- easy-to-verify, hard-to-verify, reference-free, and reference-based.
 RLLM on hard-to-verify data with a strong LM-as-RM outperforms all models trained on easy-to-verify data.

 ![Method](table3.png)
-*Figure: Reference-based setting.
+*Figure: Easy vs Hard to verify in different settings.
 RLLM provides strong results compared to models trained on easy-to-verify data.*

 ### Non-Verifiable Instruction-following tasks